bedita/docs/source/endpoints/model/object_types.rst

 **Example request: modify an object type**:

-In this example we will simply disable the newly created type and chage its description
+In this example we will simply disable the newly created type and change its description

 .. sourcecode:: http